lokapal-xyz/education/content/howtodao/01-dao-design/SubDAOs/Use-Cases.md

 - **Better resource allocation** – Funds are used effectively in local contexts.

 ### **Example: ENS DAO Local Chapters**
-- ENS DAO has explored regional governance models to foster local engagement and adoption.
+- ENS DAO has explored with regional governance models to foster local engagement and adoption.

 ---